IPS-Eye-White

 This clearly demonstrates that unless belief in Christ accompanies baptism, it is not valid.
 This obviously includes anyone who was baptized at a very young age.

-As an infant, I was baptized in the Catholic Church but eventually realized it was a meaningless ritual - the only value being knowing what my parents and other relatives looked like all those many years ago.
+I was baptized in the Catholic Church as an infant but eventually realized it was a meaningless ritual - the only value being knowing what my parents and other relatives looked like all those many years ago.
 I was re-baptized by immersion in my mid forties.

 The two relevant questions you should ask are 1) When and how were you baptized and 2) what was your understanding of baptism at the time?